ICAP antivirus integration is available in FileCloud Server version 18.2.

 FileCloud's ICAP integration feature:

-We also recommend that the ICAP Antivirus server administrator must consult the antivirus product documentation to understand the operational and configuration parameters, capabilities and limitations.
+We also recommend that the ICAP Antivirus server administrator consult the antivirus product documentation to understand the operational and configuration parameters, capabilities and limitations.
 As virus scanning is a critical feature for maintaining water-tight security and smooth functioning of any workplace, consulting the documentation is important before configuring FileCloud's ICAP integration settings, it would also help in troubleshooting and maintenance.

 Similar to the case of ClamAV, if FileCloud's ICAP Client has been configured correctly with a properly deployed ICAP AV server, when a virus is detected in an uploaded file, the following actions occur: